sjchiass/website/content/week32.md

 The question is: how do I best adjust the script to capture good quality time series data?
 It's important that the CPU is allowed to build up heat, so cooldown cycles should not be started too soon (but too high and there is never cooldown).
 Latent case heat should be eliminated if possible, so the CPU should cool down to a fairly low temperature (50-55C) before working again.

-A bit of an annoying problem is that cases with fans never reach high temperatures and cool down very fast.
-How do I add variety to their temperatures?
+A bit of an annoying problem is that cases with fans neither reach high temperatures nor cool down very fast.
+How do I add more variety to their temperatures?
 I could enforce cooldowns at regular intervals, regardless of temperature.
 However, I should have a look at the data before going this route.

 ## Plants